roman454647/site-react/README.md

 # site-react
-site for  Lmbda restorant onreact
+site for  Lambda restorant on React